shreshthtuli/covid-19-prediction/README.md

 # Predicting the Growth and Trend of COVID-19 Pandemic

 This study applies an improved mathematical model to analyse and predict the growth of the epidemic.
 An ML-based improved model has been applied to predict the potential threat of COVID-19 in countries worldwide.
 We show that using iterative weighting for fitting Generalized Inverse Weibull distribution, a better fit can be obtained to develop a prediction framework.
 This has been deployed on a cloud computing platform for more accurate and real-time prediction of the growth behavior of the epidemic.
+Interactive prediction graphs can be seen at: https://collaboration.coraltele.com/covid/.

 ## Dataset